revog/my-k8s-homelab/README.md

 * Automation & CI/CD: **actions-runner-controller** runs self-hosted GitHub Actions runners directly in the cluster for continuous integration workflows.

 #### ⚙ GitOps
 [Argo CD](https://argo-cd.readthedocs.io/) follows a GitOps model where applications are deployed by reconciling explicitly defined Application resources against Git.
 Each Application points to a specific repository path and uses either Helm, Kustomize, or raw manifests to render Kubernetes resources.
-Argo CD continuously monitors Git for changes and synchronizes the cluster to match the desired state (YAMLs & HelmRelase) in my [kubernetes](/kubernetes) folder and its subfolders (see structure below).
+ArgoCD continuously monitors Git for changes and synchronizes the cluster to match the desired state (YAMLs & HelmRelase) in my [kubernetes](/kubernetes) folder and its subfolders (see structure below).
 Dependencies between applications are handled through sync waves, health checks, or the app‑of‑apps pattern, rather than explicit dependency declarations.

 This repository is automatically managed by [Renovate](https://renovatebot.com/).
 Renovate watches my entire repository looking for dependency updates, when they are found a PR is automatically created.
-When some PRs are merged ARgoCD applies the changes to my cluster.
+When some PRs are merged ArgoCD applies the changes to my cluster.

 The Cloud Native Computing Foundation (CNCF) has played a crucial role in the development and popularization of many of these tools, driving the adoption of cloud-native technologies and enabling projects like this one to thrive.
 | |                                                                                                                                       | Name                                                            | Description                                                                                               |